October 30, 1994: The day Boris Becker became the first man in the Open Era to beat the world’s top 3 at the same event

 Over the following five years, Ivanisevic remained a solid top 10 player, claiming 14 titles and reaching at least the quarter-finals at every Grand Slam tournament.
 In 1994, after reaching a second Wimbledon final (lost to Pete Sampras, 7-6, 7-6, 6-0), he achieved his highest ranking as world No 2.
 Left-handed, the Croat’s attacking game relied mostly on an extremely precise serve: in 1993, he was even booed by the audience in the Paris-Bercy final because he was serving far too many aces.
 Ivanisevic was also known for his emotional outbursts and his habit of smashing an unusually high number of rackets.

 The place: The Stockholm Globe Arena

-The facts: Boris Becker loses the first set but fires back to win in three
+The facts: Becker loses first set but fights back to win in three

 In Stockholm, Becker began his tournament avenging his US Open loss by beating Reneberg, 7-6, 6-1.
 After he eliminated Andrei Chesnokov in the second round (6-4, 6-3), he faced his countryman, Michael Stich, ranked No 3 in the world, in the quarter-finals.
 The two Germans were known not to be the best of friends, so it was certainly a satisfaction for “Boom Boom” to prevail 7-6, 6-3.
 In the semi-finals, his opponent was Pete Sampras, the world No 1, who had beaten Becker in their four previous encounters.
 This time, though, the German won in straight sets, 6-4, 6-4, to set up a final clash against second-ranked Ivanisevic.